The Strong Gravitational Lens Finding Challenge: Lens finding methods

 where the $t_j$ and $p_j$ are respectively the label and the prediction for the class $j$.
-The minimization is done via mini-batch stochastic gradient descent with \textit{Adam} updates \citep{Kingma_2014}.
+The minimization is done via mini-batch stochastic gradient descent with ADAM updates \citep{Kingma_2014}.
 We used a batch size of 56 and performed 46000 gradient updates.
 We started with a learning rate of $4 \times 10^{-4}$, decrease it to $4 \times 10^{-5}$ after 35000 updates and to $4 \times 10^{-6}$ after 43000 updates.
-The initial values of the biases are set to zero and the weights of each filter are initialized from a random normal distribution with variance ${2/n}$ where $n$ is the number of inputs of the unit \citep{He2015a}.
+The weights of each filter are initialized from a random normal distribution with variance ${2/n}$ where $n$ is the number of inputs of the unit and a mean of zero \citep{He2015a}.
 We use L2-norm regularization with $\lambda= 9 \times 10^{-3}$.